MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.EventHub/vTrue/New-AzureRmEventHubKey.md

 # New-AzureRmEventHubKey

 ## SYNOPSIS
-Creates a primary or secondary key for the specified Event Hubs authorization rule.
+Creates a new primary or secondary key for the specified Event Hubs authorization rule.

 ## SYNTAX